linuxgamerlife/lgl-keychron-helper/lgl-keychron-helper_projectplan.md

 Exit criterion: common USB permission, website loading, and device-selection problems can be diagnosed without asking a user to start the app from a terminal.

-### Phase 6 — Testing and source prototype release
+### Phase 6 — Source prototype release

-**Amendment (2026-07-15):** `vitest` (the originally planned test runner) was removed from `package.json` along with React/Vite — see the architecture amendment above.
-No test runner is currently installed; one needs choosing when this phase starts.
-"Tests for Distrobox and host detection" below no longer applies as written — there is no Distrobox/host detection code, since the app is simply never launched inside the Distrobox at all (see the Phase 3 Distrobox-consideration amendment).
+**Amendment (2026-07-16):** automated tests (unit and integration) are out of scope. `vitest` was removed from `package.json` along with React/Vite (see the architecture amendment above), and the app has no non-trivial logic — permission decisions, navigation policy, and `udev` rule generation are thin, directly-observable wrappers around Electron/OS behavior — to justify the maintenance cost of a test suite.
+Manual verification against physical hardware remains the release gate.

-Estimated effort: 2–4 working days.
+Estimated effort: 1–2 working days.

 Add:

-- Unit tests for origin, navigation, and HID permission decisions.
-- Unit tests for `udev` rule generation and validation.
-- Electron integration tests using a local mock WebHID page where practical.
 - A physical-device M7 8K test checklist.
 - Fedora source-build and run instructions.
 - Troubleshooting and security documentation.